feiqiwang/planeGraph2tree/README.md

 rootTrans RT;
 RT.running(fileName);
 ```
-Besides, we newly offer function that let every vertex as root to build the tree.
+Besides, we newly offer the function that lets every vertex as root to build the tree.
 If you want to use it, input following codes:
 ```
 PG.APTEDformTrans_AllVerAsRoot();
 ```
 Then click RUN BUTTON "Local Windows Debugger" and wait for program finish.
 - **STEP 3** :
- Find resulting text files containing tree structure informations described in a bracket-format in the output-directory named *tree_result_MutiRoot*.
+ Find resulting text files containing tree structure informations described in a bracket-format in the output-directory named *tree_result_MutiRoot* and *tree_result_allVerAsRoot*..

 ## Usage(Mac OS Xcode)
  - **STEP 1** :